madneal/subway-shanghai/README.md

 # subway-shanghai
-The subway map in Shanghai
+The subway map in Shanghai.
+It can be utilized in offline environment :smile_cat:

 ## to do

 - [ ] to support zoom
-- [ ] add time sheet information for every station
+- [x] add time sheet information for every station